 Fund Goal and Approach

 The fund seeks long-term capital growth.
-To pursue this goal, the fund normally invests at least 80% of its assets in the stocks of companies included in the S&P MidCap 400 Index or the Russell Midcap Index at the time of purchase.
+To pursue this goal, the fund normally invests at least 80% of its net assets in the stocks of companies included in the S&P MidCap 400 Index or the Russell Midcap Index at the time of purchase.

-The portfolio managers select stocks through a 'bottom-up' approach that seeks to identify undervalued securities using a quantitative screening process.
+The portfolio managers select stocks through a "bottom-up" approach that seeks to identify undervalued securities using a quantitative screening process.
 This process is driven by a proprietary quantitative model that measures a diverse set of characteristics of stocks to identify and rank stocks.